NLP-KazNU/Morphological_segmenation-for-Turkic-languages-based-on-CSE-model/README.md

 9. End.

-# How to use

-After downloading 'Morphological_segmenation-for-Turkic-languages-based-on-CSE-model' repository, run python file(.py) in any open command prompt(CMD)
-The output path you can change the file's output path to your own path.

 # What you need to use CSE-model
 - ending lists(all possible affixes) (in .xlsx or .txt format)
 - stopwords (words that can not be segmentted or ambiguous bases) (in .txt format)

+# How to use
+1. Download repository
+2. Add any Turkic language possible endinds(affixes) list with extension .xlxs or .txt
+3. Add stopwords dictionary
+4. Run python file(.py) in any open command prompt(CMD)
+5. Save the result of CSE-segmenatation.
+The output path you can change the file's output path to your own path.